Justice Department asks judge to allow U.S. to bar WeChat from U.S. app stores

 Tencent declined to comment.

-The U.S. WeChat Users Alliance, the group behind the legal challenge to the WeChat ban, did not immediately respond to a request for comment.
+Lawyers for U.S. WeChat Users Alliance, the group behind the legal challenge to the WeChat ban, questioned the urgency of the government’s request, noting it took the government almost five days to seek a stay.

+“The government’s decision to sit tight for five days shows that there is no emergency,” they wrote.

 In support of its argument, the Justice Department made public portions of a Sept.
 17 Commerce Department memo outlining the WeChat transactions to be banned.
 “The WeChat mobile application collects and transmits sensitive personal information on U.S. persons, which is accessible to Tencent and stored in data centers in China and Canada,” the memo said.